-FEAM Announces Breakthrough Technology on Boron Facility
+FEAM Begins Construction on Small-Scale Boron Facility

-FEAM (5e Advanced Materials), the boron mining specialist has begun construction on its Small Scale Boron Facility (SSBF) with a leading publicly traded contractor in the United States.
+FEAM (5e Advanced Materials), the boron mining specialist, has begun construction on its Small Scale Boron Facility (SSBF) with a leading publicly traded contractor in the United States.
 The SSBF is scheduled to be operational in Q4 2022 and will be the first new source of boron in the United States in over 50 years.

 Small-Scale Boron Facility (SSBF)